 I was our group’s “tour director.”
 For about a month before we left, I scanned all the SXSW events for our party of four for events we all would enjoy.
 Our shared interests covered tech, startups, and wellness.

 The only booth with any relation to equines was at the Wellness Expo, and that’s because I knew about it.
-Miraval Austin runs some installments of Wyatt Webb’s Equine Experience.
-I saw no promo for it at the booth.
+Miraval Austin runs some equine experience activities, but I saw no related promo at the booth.

-I thought about visiting the booth and asking, but I suspected I’d be pitched.
+I thought about asking, but I suspected I’d be pitched.
 Just because we could afford to fly from Hartford to Austin to attend free events at SXSW doesn’t mean I could afford a weekend at the Miraval Spa.
 Ya know?

 Although we didn’t go, the Westworld event at SXSW would have been a logical place to see horses.
 At first, I couldn’t find them, such as in this article in Business Insider.
 This article in Vanity Fair mentions six local horses were involved in the immersive experience, along with local human actors.